Iraq: Tourism

 Iraq was an important tourist destination for many years but that changed dramatically during the war with Iran and after the invasion by the US and allies.
 As Iraq continues to develop and stabilises, tourism in Iraq is still facing many challenges, and little has been made by the government to meet its tremendous potential as a global tourist destination, and gain the associated economic benefits, mainly due to conflicts.
 Sites from Iraq's ancient past are numerous and many that are close to large cities have been excavated.
 Babylon has seen major recent restoration; known for its famous Ziggurat (the inspiration for the Biblical Tower of Babel), the Hanging Gardens (one of the Seven Wonders of the World), and the Ishtar Gate, making it a prime destination.

 Nineveh, a rival to Babylon, has also seen significant restoration and reconstruction.
 Ur, one of the first Sumerian cities, which is near Nasiriyya, has been partially restored.
 This is a list of examples of some significant sites in a country with a tremendous archaeological and historic wealth.
 Iraq is considered to be a potential location for ecotourism.
 The tourism in Iraq includes also making pilgrimages to holy Shia Islamic sites near Karbala and Najaf.
 Since 2003, Najaf and Karbala have experienced economic boom, due to religious tourism.
-Mosul Museum is the second largest museum in Iraq after the Iraq Museum in Baghdad.
-It contains ancient Mesopotamian artefacts.

 Saddam Hussein built hundreds of palaces and monuments across the country.
 Some of them include Al-Faw Palace, As-Salam Palace and Radwaniyah Palace.
 Al-Faw Palace is currently occupied by the American University of Iraq.
 Since Saddam's overthrow, the palaces are open to tourists, though they are not officially functioning, and the government of Iraq is considering to sell them for useful purposes.
 A majority of these structures were built after the 1991 Gulf War, when Iraq was put under sanctions by the United Nations.
 Saddam reconstructed part of Babylon, one of the world's earliest cities, using bricks inscribed with his name to associate himself with the region's past glories.
 One of his palaces in Basra was turned into a museum, despite it was time when Iraq allied with the US was engaged in war with the ISIS.